- Antiperspirants

 This piece takes a look at heavy sweating in the intimate area, a rather unpleasant issue that can be triggered by all sorts – hormones, getting active, or stress, for instance.
 The result is often whiffy odours, skin irritation, and a higher chance of infections.
 This text offers some handy tips for relief, such as choosing the right undies, using antiperspirants, and keeping things clean and tidy down below.

-The Genital Area – Our Most Sensitive Zone.
+The Genital Area – Our Most Sensitive Body Zone

-It's completely normal to sweat in this area of the body, as naturally there are plenty of sweat glands down there too.
-Around the genitals, they carry out important jobs like cooling the body, protecting the skin, and helping the immune system.
-However, increased perspiration in this intimate area can be particularly bothersome for many.
-The warm, moist environment can make it easier for bacteria to thrive, which along with sweat, can lead to unpleasant odours.
-As a result, most people affected feel quite restricted in their daily lives.
-Often, it's so embarrassing they feel ashamed and don't even talk about the problem with their partner or doctor.
+It's completely normal to sweat in this body region, as there are, of course, many sweat glands in the genital area.
+They perform important functions on and around the genitals, such as cooling the body, protecting the skin, and providing immune defense.
+However, increased perspiration in this intimate body area is particularly uncomfortable for many people.
+The warm, moist skin climate can easily lead to the growth of bacteria, which, along with the sweat, causes an unpleasant odor.
+As a result, many people feel severely restricted in their daily lives.
+It is often so embarrassing that they feel ashamed and won't even talk about the problem with their partner or doctor.

-Problems Caused by Heavy Sweating in the Genital Area
+Problems Caused by Excessive Sweating in the Genital Area

-There are various triggers for heavy sweating in the genital area, and the reasons for increased perspiration are diverse.
-These can include hormonal changes (such as pregnancy or the menopause), intense heat, increased exertion, or even a form of hyperhidrosis.
-Put a stop to sweating between your legs and avoid unpleasant odours and infections in the delicate genital area.
-The following 3 problems can be particularly common with heavy sweating down below:
+There are various triggers for excessive sweating in the genital area, and the causes of increased perspiration are diverse.
+These can include hormonal changes (e.g., pregnancy or menopause), high heat, increased exertion, or even a form of hyperhidrosis.
+Put a stop to sweating between your legs and avoid unpleasant odors and infections in this sensitive area.
+The following 3 problems can occur particularly frequently with excessive sweating in the genital area:

 - Eczema

-Whether it's a woman's intimate region or a man's groin area, the constant dampness caused by sweating can quickly lead to eczema.
-This inflammation is usually triggered by a yeast infection or a bacterial infection, which often requires medication to treat.
-Signs of this so-called sweat eczema include itching, red patches on the skin, blisters, or greasy flakes. - It Affects Your Mental Well-being
+Whether it's a woman's genital region or a man's groin area, the constant moisture caused by sweating can quickly lead to eczema.
+This inflammation is usually triggered by a yeast fungus or a bacterial infection, which often requires medication to treat.
+Signs of such a "sweat eczema" include itching, reddened skin, blisters, or greasy scales. - Psychological Distress

-Itching, noticeable sweat patches, or bothersome body odour are usually associated with heavy sweating in the genital area.
-People cope with it in different ways, but everyone quickly suffers from the uncomfortable situation.
-As a result, many withdraw and avoid public exercise or physical intimacy.
+Itching, noticeable sweat stains, or a disturbing body odor are usually side effects of excessive sweating in the genital area.
+People deal with it differently, but all quickly suffer from the unpleasant situation.
+Many withdraw and avoid public sports or physical intimacy.
 This has a negative impact on their mental well-being and relationships, and their personal distress increases. - High Risk of Bacterial Infections

-The skin in the genital area is particularly sensitive, and increased sweating quickly creates a warm, moist environment.
-This kind of environment damages the skin's barrier, allowing bacteria and fungi to flourish and increasing the risk of a bacterial infection.
+The skin in the genital area is particularly sensitive, and increased sweating quickly creates a warm, moist skin environment.
+Such an environment destroys the skin's barrier, allowing bacteria and fungi to thrive and increasing the risk of a bacterial infection.

-To reduce distress and avoid health risks, it's important to reduce sweating between the legs.
+To reduce distress and avoid health risks, it is important to reduce sweating between the legs.

-6 Tips for Dealing with Sweating in the Genital Area
+6 Tips for Sweating in the Genital Area

-Sweating in the genital area is not uncommon, and those affected shouldn't suffer in silence but tackle the problem effectively.
-We've put together a few tips to help you combat sweating in this sensitive area:
+Sweating in the genital area is not uncommon, and those affected should not suffer in silence but instead tackle the problem effectively.
+We have put together a few tips to help you combat sweating in this sensitive body region:

 Remove Pubic Hair

-While shaving doesn't reduce the amount you sweat, odourless sweat can't break down as quickly on smooth, hair-free skin, which reduces unpleasant smells.
-So, by having a hair-free genital area, you can effectively minimise odour.
-To protect the skin and avoid irritation when shaving, always shave in the direction of hair growth.
-If you're not keen on going completely bare, simply trimming your pubic hair short with small scissors is often enough.
+While shaving doesn't reduce the amount of sweat, the odorless sweat can't break down as quickly on smooth, hair-free skin, which reduces unpleasant odor.
+By having a hair-free genital area, you can effectively minimize the development of odor.
+To protect the skin and avoid inflammation when shaving, you should always shave in the direction of hair growth.
+If you don't like to be completely bare, it's often enough to trim the pubic hair short with small scissors.

 Antiperspirant

-By the way: studies show that using an antiperspirant with aluminium salts is both highly effective and completely safe for healthy skin.
-Have a read of the statement from the German Federal Institute for Risk Assessment (BfR), which is based purely on scientific studies.
+By the way: Studies prove that the use of an antiperspirant with aluminum salts is both highly effective and, on intact skin, absolutely safe for health.
+Read the statement from the German Federal Institute for Risk Assessment (BfR), which is based exclusively on scientific studies.

-Choosing the right undies has a big impact on sweat production in the genital area.
-Although synthetic fibres or satin might look particularly nice, they don't wick moisture away well, which leads to unpleasant odours more quickly.
-Cotton underwear is a better choice for those affected.
-This material ensures that sweat is absorbed and transported away from the skin.
-This can reduce odour in the genital area.
-The same applies to your outer clothing – ideally, it should be made of breathable materials and have a loose, airy fit.
+With the right "under," you can greatly influence sweat production in the genital area.
+While synthetic fibers or satin may look especially nice, they are poor at wicking moisture away, so unpleasant odors can develop more quickly.
+Cotton underwear is the better choice here for those affected.
+The material ensures that sweat is absorbed and wicked away.
+This can reduce odor in the intimate area.
+The same applies to your outer clothing – it should ideally be made of breathable materials and fit loosely.

-Take a seat – but do it right!
-If you like to sit with your legs crossed often, it might be comfy and look good, but this sitting position actually encourages sweat production in the genital area.
-Crossed legs restrict the breathability of your clothes, and sweat in the genital area can't evaporate properly.
-Your intimate area is constricted and doesn't get any "air," which results in a build-up of heat.
-The body reacts to this by producing more sweat.
-Give your genital area a bit more room and try to sit with your legs slightly apart more often.
-And if the situation allows: sitting cross-legged is ideal.
+Please take a seat – but do it right!
+If you like to sit with your legs crossed frequently, it may be comfortable and look good, but this sitting position promotes sweat production in the genital area.
+Crossed legs restrict the breathability of clothing, and sweat in the genital area cannot evaporate optimally.
+Your intimate area becomes constricted and doesn't get "air," and a build-up of heat results.
+The body reacts with additional sweat production.
+Give your intimate area a little more room and try to sit with your legs slightly apart more often.
+And when the situation allows: sitting cross-legged is ideal.

 Hygiene

-Generally speaking, it's perfectly sufficient to clean the genital area once a day with lukewarm water and a gentle wash lotion.
-If you sweat heavily in the genital area, washing more frequently won't help.
-Showering more often and using lots of wash lotions is unfortunately counterproductive and only throws the natural balance of the intimate flora off.
-Changing your underwear regularly, perhaps even more often than necessary, is a more effective and gentler way to maintain a good feeling in the genital area.
-Your knickers or briefs should then be washed in the machine at at least 60 degrees Celsius to ensure germs and bacteria don't stand a chance.
+Generally, it is completely sufficient to clean the intimate area once a day with lukewarm water and a gentle washing lotion.
+With excessive sweating in the genital area, frequent washing does not help.
+Increased showering and the intensive use of washing lotions are unfortunately counterproductive and only throw the intimate flora out of balance.
+Regularly changing your underwear, rather more often than necessary, is a more effective and gentle way to ensure a good feeling in the intimate area.
+The panties should then be washed in the machine at at least 60 degrees to ensure germs and bacteria have no chance.

 Sage Tea

-Enjoying a nice cuppa is always a good shout.
-How about some sage tea?
-But hold on!
-It doesn't just work internally; it can also be used externally.
-Simply dab the affected areas in the genital region with the teabag.
-This old home remedy is great for fighting odour-causing bacteria and also has antibacterial properties, which can help prevent various infections.
+Enjoying a delicious cup of tea is always a good decision.
+How about sage tea?
+But wait!
+It not only works internally but can also be used externally.
+Simply dab the affected areas in the intimate region with the teabag.
+This old home remedy is powerful in the fight against odor-causing bacteria and also has an antibacterial effect, which can help prevent various infections.

 First published: 12/05/2011